Skip to main content Skip to page footer

 Download map + solutions (PDF, 10 MB)

-On the tracks of the Ice Age in the Five Lakes Region
+Following the traces of the Ice Age in the Five Lakes Region

 From Starnberg to Fürstenfeldbruck

-Around 15 kilometres of the tour are on firm gravel and around 20 kilometres on asphalt.
-In addition to quiet paths, car roads are also used in places.
+Around 15 kilometres of the route are on hard-packed gravel and around 20 kilometres on tarmac.
+As well as quiet paths, some sections of the route follow roads used by cars.

 Starting point: